2023 U.S. Open Cup

-The 2023 Lamar Hunt U.S. Open Cup will be the 108th edition of the U.S. Open Cup, a knockout cup competition in American soccer.
-Orlando City SC are the defending champions.
-The 2023 field will feature 100 teams, including a modern-era record 72 professional sides.
+The 2023 Lamar Hunt U.S. Open Cup was the 108th edition of the U.S. Open Cup, the knockout domestic cup competition of American soccer.
+The 2023 field featured 99 teams, including a modern-era record 71 professional sides.
+Orlando City SC were the defending champions, but were eliminated in the round of 32 by Charlotte FC.

+Houston Dynamo FC won their second U.S. Open Cup title after defeating Inter Miami CF 2–1 in the final, held at DRV PNK Stadium in Fort Lauderdale on September 27.

 Schedule

 Teams

 Professional teams that are majority-owned or controlled by higher-division professional clubs are barred from entering the competition.
-MLS expansion team St. Louis City SC will enter in the Third Round; their reserve team competed in 2022, advancing to the Third Round.
-On March 10, 2023, Rochester New York FC announced they would not compete in the 2023 MLS Next Pro season.
+On March 10, 2023, Rochester New York FC announced they would not compete in the 2023 MLS Next Pro season, and were in fact ceasing operations.